Why use WordPress?

 WordPress is FREE!

-Unless you get WordPress from WordPress.com and allow WordPress to be in your URL you’ll have to find hosting.
+Unless you get WordPress from WordPress.com and allow WordPress to be in your URL you must find hosting.
 There are a variety of great website hosts available with costs ranging from $1.99 a month to $15.00 a month.
 You can learn more about the hosts that SocialDzine uses here.
 Using the free version will not allow you the variety of themes and you can’t download plugins.
 This is perfect for someone considering a blog for writing purposes only.
-This is a similar set up to Tumblr.
+This is a similar setup to Tumblr.

 Keeping your WordPress website safe